Lakonik/piFlow/README.md

 <img src="assets/teaser.jpg" alt=""/>

+## 🔥News

+- [Nov 7, 2025] [ComfyUI-piFlow](https://github.com/Lakonik/ComfyUI-piFlow) is now available!
+Supports 4-step sampling of Qwen-Image and Flux.1 dev using 8-bit models on a single consumer-grade GPU, powered by [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

 ## Highlights

 - **Novel Framework**: pi-Flow stands for policy-based flow models.
 The network does not output a denoised state; instead, it outputs a fast policy that rolls out multiple ODE substeps to reach the denoised state.

   <img src="assets/piflow_framework_comparison.png" width="1000" alt=""/>